kleros/t2cr-badges-example/README.md

 #### queryAddresses() Parameters
 1. `_cursor` - string/ethereum address - This is the address from which to start or end our query.
 Passing the `0x0000000000000000000000000000000000000000` address means the query will start from either the end or the start of the list, depending on the `oldestFirst` parameter.
 2. `_count` - number - This is the number of items that will be returned.
 Since the contract always returns fixed numbers, any unused slots will be returned as with the `0x0000000000000000000000000000000000000000` address.
-3. `_filter` - Array - Array of bool to use as filter to use to query the tokens.
-Each position meaning is described below:
+3. `_filter` - Array - Boolean array to use as filter when quering the tokens.
-  - 0. Do not include absent tokens.
-  - 1. Include registered tokens.
-  - 2. Do not include tokens with registration requests.
-  - 3. Include tokens with clearing requests.
-  - 4. Do not include tokens with challenged registration requests.
-  - 5. Include tokens with challenged clearing requests.
-  - 6. Include token if caller is the author of a pending request.
-  - 7. Include token if caller is the challenger of a pending request.
-4. `_oldestFirst` - bool - Whether to return the oldest submissions first.
+4. `_oldestFirst` - bool - The sort order of the returned values.

 #### queryAddresses() Return
 ```
 `Object`:
   `values`: - Array - The addresses of tokens that have the badge.
-  `hasMore` - bool - Whether there are more items after the last or first returned item.
+  `hasMore` - bool - Whether there are more items after or before the last returned item.
 ```

 #### Demo